 29 U.S.C. § 654, 5(a)1: Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”

-I’m betting a dollar to a donut that if an accident should occur involving a dropped load from any load bearing clamp installed on a forklift without this second distinct motion, there will be serious consequences for that business.
+If an accident should occur involving a dropped load from any load bearing clamp installed on a forklift without this second distinct motion, there will be serious consequences for that business, which is why forklift clamp safety training is so important.

 A retrofit kit has been made available by Cascade, a major forklift attachment manufacturer.
 The kit is reasonably priced and installation is fairly quick [thought to take about four hours].
 You can see information about the kit at Cascade’s site by following this link, it will open up as a PDF file.

-Read up some, consider your options, the expense and the value of safety in your workplace and make your own decision.
-Toyota-Lift of Minnesota will be making a concerted effort to relay this information to its customer base, we feel it’s our responsibility.
+Read up some, consider your load bearing clamp training options, the expense and the value of safety in your workplace and make your own decision.
+Toyota-Lift of Minnesota will be making a concerted effort to relay this information to its customer base — we feel it’s our responsibility.

 As a reminder, the ANSI/ITSDF B56.1-2009 Safety Standard for High Lift and Low Lift Trucks is available for downloading at no charge directly from the Industrial Truck Association (ITA) website: http://www.itsdf.org/pB56.asp